 There are no special provisions to encourage the development or market launch of innovative products, including orphan drugs.
-On the other hand, special provisions to encourage the sale of generics exist in a variety of areas; for example, generics benefit from a simplified regime regarding pricing and reimbursement, and prescription is mandatorily made by active substance once a generic is launched in the market, the rule being that of generic substitution, save in very limited circumstances expressly provided for by law.
+However, special provisions to encourage the sale of generics exist in a variety of areas; for example, generics benefit from a simplified regime regarding pricing and reimbursement and prescription is mandatorily made by active substance once a generic is launched in the market, the rule being that of generic substitution, save in very limited circumstances expressly provided for by law.
 Incentives of a similar nature also exist in the case of biosimilars.

 vii Post-approval controls

-Pharmacovigilance rules applicable to medicinal products were modified in 2013 with the transposition into Portuguese law of Directive 2010/84/EU and Directive 2012/26/EU.13 In the same year, the provisions of Directive 2011/62/EU14 regarding prevention of entry into the supply chain of falsified medicinal products were also transposed, with the Medicines Act currently closely following EU legislation on these matters, such as the placing of safety devices on the packaging of certain medicinal products, to identify and authenticate them.
-Detailed rules for these safety devices were to be adopted through Delegated Regulation 2016/161,15 including a repository system containing information on the safety features.
-These rules were to be implemented by marketing authorisation holders up until 9 February 2019.
-In 2018, the Medicines Act was amended, to adapt local legislation to Delegated Regulation 2016/161.
+Pharmacovigilance rules applicable to medicinal products were modified in 2013 with the transposition into Portuguese law of Directives 2010/84/EU and 2012/26/EU.13 In the same year, the provisions of Directive 2011/62/EU14 regarding prevention of entry into the supply chain of falsified medicinal products were also transposed, with the Medicines Act currently closely following EU legislation on these matters, such as the placing of safety devices on the packaging of certain medicinal products to identify and authenticate them.
+Delegated Regulation 2016/16115 established detailed rules for these safety devices, including a repository system containing information on the safety features, which were to be implemented by marketing authorisation holders (MA holders) up until 9 February 2019.
+In 2018, the Medicines Act was amended to adapt local legislation to Delegated Regulation 2016/161.

-A similar regime applies regarding medical devices, with the vigilance requirements stemming from the relevant directives.
+A similar regime applies to medical devices, with the vigilance requirements stemming from the relevant directives.
 In addition, a vigilance system has been implemented that is similar to the system applicable to medicines.

 viii Manufacturing controls